Last Updated: March 31, 2015

 Tripura is bounded on the north, west, south and southeast by Bangladesh; whereas in the east, it has a common boundary with Assam and Mizoram.

 Tripura accounts for about 55-60 per cent of bamboo sticks required for making incense sticks.
 Around 21 of the 130 bamboo species known in India are grown in the state.
-It is the second largest natural rubber producer in the country, after Kerala.
-As of March 2013, around 61,231 hectares of area was under natural rubber cultivation.
+It had 55 tea gardens, covering 7,482.3 hectares during 2012-13 and has produced over 8.4 million kg of tea during 2013.
+Tea produced in Tripura is famous for its blending qualities.

 Tripura has a large base of skilled labour, making it an ideal destination for knowledge sectors.
 At 87.8 per cent, its literacy rate is higher than the national average rate.

 Tripura has a wide range of fiscal and policy incentives for businesses under the Tripura Industrial Investment Promotion Incentive Scheme, 2012.
-Development of infrastructure, improved rail & air connectivity, and establishment of trade routes have facilitated trade.
+Developing infrastructure, improved rail & air connectivity, and establishment of trade routes have facilitated trade.